 New England’s coast is often viewed as a rocky place with a reputation for seafaring and fishing.
 While this is true, there are also some fine beaches spreading from north to south.
 You can find a few different beaches in Rockport to help you get your swimming and sunbathing fix.

 The closest is Front Beach, which is in walking distance of Rockport’s downtown.
 This is a small beach, though there is plenty of room to sit on shore and enjoy the sun.

 Front Beach is also a nice swimming spot with very calm waters.
 It is bordered on the far end by a rocky wall.

 For a more expansive beach, head to Long Beach, which sits on the border of Rockport and Gloucester.
 This is a lengthy stretch of flat, sandy beach, and a very pleasant place to enjoy a warm summer’s day.

 Parking is limited, so we recommend arriving early in the day.

 A third choice for beaches in Rockport MA is Pebble Beach.
 As its name suggests, it is fairly rocky, and soft, sandy spots are limited.
 Nevertheless, it makes for a lovely place to take in the scenery.

 Browse the Great Rockport MA Shops

 Shopping is without a doubt one of the best things to do in Rockport.
 There are a wide variety of shops that are eclectic, unique, and often locally-owned.
-Shop for casual wear at The Black Dog, select fine leather goods at Bearskin Neck Leathers, and peruse titles at Toad Hall Bookshop.
+Shop for casual wear at The Black Dog, or select fine leather goods at Bearskin Neck Leathers.

 Traveling with your canine friend?
 Stop into The Good Dog Gallery and grab treats, art, and memorabilia celebrating your favorite breed.